-Please note that the information in this Handbook is subject to change as University, Departmental, ASHA, and PDE policies are updated.
+- Information in this Handbook is subject to change as University, Departmental, ASHA, and PDE policies are updated.
 Changes may also be made when recommended by the faculty to address emergent issues.
-If and when such changes occur, you will be informed through e-mail from the Graduate Coordinator and through notices posted to the MA Advisement site on the University's web-based D2L (Desire-2-Learn) system.
-The MA Advisement site is described in more detail later in this Handbook.

-Please also note that the Handbook is updated at least once a year while WCU's Graduate Catalog is updated once every two years.
+If and when such changes occur, you will be informed through e-mail from the Graduate Coordinator and through notices posted to the web-based MA Advisement site on D2L (described later in this Handbook) - This Handbook is updated annually while WCU's Graduate Catalog is updated once every two years.
 Therefore, it happens, occasionally, that some information appears different in the Graduate Student Handbook than in WCU's Graduate Catalog.
-If you find such a discrepancy, please ask the Graduate Coordinator or your academic advisor for clarification.
+If you find such a discrepancy, please contact the Graduate Coordinator. - The Graduate Coordinator will serve as your advisor and is available to support you throughout the program, but the responsibility for completing all requirements, for conforming to current policies, and for meeting all deadlines is ultimately your own.